apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 on a set of headers that does not include `(request-target)`, does not protect against MiTM interception attacks.

-## Using the callout
+## Using the callout to Verify signatures

 You do not need to build the code to use this callout.
 But if you want to, you can do so.
 Instructions are at the bottom of this readme.

+If you have a client that can produce HTTP Signatures, you can use this callout to verify those signatures.

-You must use the callout in two phases: parse and verify.
+To do so, you will use the callout in two phases: parse and verify.
 The parse phase extracts the elements from the signature header.
 The verify phase actually verifies the extracted signature.
 These are separate phases to allow the API proxy to use the output of the parse phase, specifically the keyId, to retrieve a key from whatever store is appropriate.
-Only after the parse can the proxy know the key to use for verification.
+Only after the parse, can the proxy know the key to use for verification.
 So the logic works like this:

 1. parse the signature header to determine the keyId